ishaanshah/GSoC-Proposal/Proposal.md

   "params": ["musicbrainz_id", "from", "to"]
 }
 ```
 We can **hash** the request JSON and use it as key to store the result for the query and quickly retrieve it later if the same query is made.
-Also, an entry stored in the cache will have a limited lifetime, after which it will be removed.
+An entry stored in the cache will have a limited lifetime, after which it will be removed.
 This will ensure that the data gets updated after a suitable interval.
 The flow for the process is shown in the figure.
 ![Query Caching](https://raw.githubusercontent.com/ishaanshah/GSoC-Proposal/master/Flow_Diagrams/Request%20Stats.png?token=AGAIMSEJIVCJNS25D2VPQRC6PXHVU "Query Caching")

 # Timeline